 Manhattan’s Chinatown has the most Chinese residents in the Western Hemisphere.

-The original London Bridge was transplanted to Lake Havasu, Arizona, in 1968.
+The nineteenth-century London Bridge was transplanted to Lake Havasu, Arizona in 1968.

 American Indians were not US citizens until 1924.